-Gonorrhoea Is Becoming Untreatable, WHO Warns — Nigeria Today
+Gonorrhoea is becoming untreatable, WHO warns — Nigeria Today

 Currently, only three new drugs are being developed, because pharmaceutical companies know that the bacteria will soon become resistant to any new antibiotic.

-The post Gonorrhoea Is Becoming Untreatable, WHO Warns appeared first on leadership.ng.
+The post Gonorrhoea is becoming untreatable, WHO warns appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share